fb-lb/CEF_devoirs_knowledge-front/README.md

 ### Users password to login

-> Here is the different user name to connect, John and Jane are admin and the other are users :
+> Here is the different user name to connect, John and Jane are admin and the other are only users :
 john.doe@test.com
 jane.doe@test.com
 jack.doe@test.com